-Robbery, theft and burglary are distinctly separate crimes.
+Robbery, theft, and burglary are distinctly separate crimes.
 It’s important to know the difference, especially when dealing with crimes in the workplace.

 Example: Theft and Robbery at a retail store

 Mike worked as a cashier for a national retail store.
-He was short of cash one day, and he took $100 from his register when no one was looking.
-While trying to balance the receipts, the manager realized Mike had stolen $100.
-The manager called the police.
+One day he was short on cash and helped himself to $100 from his register when no one was looking.
+While trying to balance the receipts, the manager realized Mike had stolen money from the company and called the police.

-Out on bail and unable to find work, Mike donned a ski mask and sneaked in through the back door of the same retail store.
-Minutes before closing, Mike pointed a pistol at the manager and demanded all of the cash.
+Out on bail and unable to find work, Mike put on a ski mask and sneaked in through the back door of the same retail store minutes before closing.
+Mike pointed a pistol at the manager and demanded cash.
 In fear for his life, the manager gave up the money.
 Mike ran out of the store, and the police caught him an hour later.